RoboticAgents/trudytheturtle/writing/report.md

 Discuss any challenges you have encountered during the work on this assignment and describe the biggest learning takeaways.
 A: At first we had trouble connecting to the robot and getting it to move.
 Kept getting an error when trying to do the generate the map portion.

+One of the first challenges we experienced was while making the map.
+The robot would not move and we were not exactly sure why the commands were not working.
+However, we closed all of the terminals and restarted and the second time it worked fine.

 ## Team Work